-Comment: Applications are pending approval by the Corps of Engineers and Oregon Department of State Lands.
-Copies of the approvals will be submitted to the City prior to commencement of construction.
+Comment: Applications to DSL and the Corps of Engineers are pending approval.
+Copies of approvals will be provided to the City prior to commencement of construction.

 27.070 CONSTRUCTION MATERIALS AND METHODS

 A. All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage using methods and practices that minimize flood damage.